Carmelleonie/binary_trees/README.md

+js
-Write a function that checks if a given node is a root
+Write a function that goes through a binary tree using pre-order traversal